andrewstapran1543/Ageing-transcriptome-meta-analysis/Project report.md

 ## Introduction

-In this project, we reproduce the results of a meta-analysis of gene expression in mice reported by Palmer, Daniel et al. in 2021.
+In this project, we reproduce the results of a meta-analysis of gene expression in mice reported by Palmer, Daniel et al. in 2021 [Full text link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7906136/#SD2).
 Our task was to correctly preprocess the gene expression data from their article and apply the meta-analysis technique to the datasets in order to understand which genes are differentially expressed with age.
 Our hypothesis was ...

 Create a separate bibtex file (`.bib` extension) to store the references.
 Any bibtex reference can be obtained from google scholar by clicking on `cite` button and choosing `bibtex` option.
 Use the following directive to cite something inside the text of your report {cite}`bibtex_citekey`.
 A useful bibtex guide is here [guide](https://www.bibtex.com/g/bibtex-format/).